naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Happy: No, the party has just started.

-WitchArrietty: Yeah!
+WitchArrietty Happy: Yeah!
 It's one spooky of a place for it, right Molly?

 WitchArrietty: ...Molly?